cjnaz/cjnfuncs/configman.md

 cause the memory version to be written out to the config file.
 If the script code checks for modifications of the config file then the modified content will be reloaded into the cfg dictionary.

-NOTE:  In some circumstances the OS-reported timestamp for the modified config file may be erratic.
-It may be necessary to add a time.sleep(0.5) delay between saving the modified config and the loadconfig() reload call to avoid multiple config reloads.

 ### Parameters
 `param` (str, default '')